Maria Theresa: Late reign

 A few years after the partition, Russia defeated the Ottoman Empire in the Russo-Turkish War (1768–1774).
 Following the signing of the Treaty of Küçük Kaynarca in 1774 that concluded the war, Austria entered into negotiations with the Sublime Porte.
 Thus, in 1775, the Ottoman Empire ceded the northwestern part of Moldavia (subsequently known as Bukovina) to Austria.
 Subsequently, on 30 December 1777, Maximilian III Joseph, Elector of Bavaria died without leaving any children.
 As a result, his territories were coveted by ambitious men, including Joseph, who tried to swap Bavaria for the Austrian Netherlands.
 This alarmed Frederick II of Prussia, and thus the War of the Bavarian Succession erupted in 1778.
 Maria Theresa very unwillingly consented to the occupation of Bavaria, and a year later she made peace proposals to Frederick II despite Joseph's objections.
 Although Austria managed to gain the Innviertel area, this "Potato War" caused a setback to the financial improvement that the Empress had made.
 The 500,000 florins in annual revenue from 100,000 inhabitants of Innviertel were not comparable to the 100,000,000 florins that were spent during the war.

 Maria Theresa and her husband are interred in the double tomb which she had inscribed as a widow.
 They lie buried in the Imperial Crypt in the Capuchin Church, Vienna.

 It is unlikely that Maria Theresa ever completely recovered from the smallpox attack in 1767, as 18th-century writers asserted.
 She suffered from shortness of breath, fatigue, cough, distress, necrophobia and insomnia.
 She later developed edema.

 Maria Theresa fell ill on 24 November 1780.
 Her physician, Dr. Störk, thought her condition serious, although her son Joseph was confident that she would recover in no time.
-By 26 November, she asked for the last rites, and on 28 November, the doctor told her that the time had come.
+By 26 November, she asked for the last rites, and on 28 November, the physician told her that the time had come.
 On 29 November, she died surrounded by her remaining children.
 Her body is buried in the Imperial Crypt in Vienna next to her husband in a coffin she had inscribed during her lifetime.

 Her longtime rival Frederick the Great, on hearing of her death, said that she had honored her throne and her sex, and although he had fought against her in three wars, he never considered her his enemy.
-With her death, the House of Habsburg died out and was replaced by the House of Habsburg-Lorraine.
+With her death, the original House of Habsburg died out and was replaced by the House of Habsburg-Lorraine.
 Joseph II, already co-sovereign of the Habsburg dominions, succeeded her and introduced sweeping reforms in the empire; Joseph produced nearly 700 edicts per year (or almost two per day), whereas Maria Theresa issued only about 100 edicts annually.